MRAlirad/erc20-crypto-currency/README.md

 ## ERC20 OpenZeppelin

-Welcome back!
-As mentioned in the closing of our last lesson, we could absolutely continue with manually building out a smart contract comprised of all the required functions to be compatible with the ERC20 standard, but wouldn't it be more convenient to use pre-deployed, audited, and ready-to-go contracts?

-In this section, I'll guide you on using the OpenZeppelin Library to achieve this.
+Let's using the OpenZeppelin Library to achieve pre-deployed, audited, and ready-to-go contracts to build our ERC20 token.

 > ❗ **NOTE**
 > OpenZeppelin is renowned for its Smart Contract framework, offering a vast repository of audited contracts readily integrable into your codebase.